 WHEN WALKING YOUR DOG

-Then, whether a coyote has been spotted in the distance, is approaching, or suddenly appears right next to you, the *first line of action* should always be total avoidance — not hazing, which is engagement.
+Then, whether a coyote has been spotted in the distance, is approaching, or suddenly appears right next to you, the *first line of action* should always be total and absolute, unmitigated avoidance — not hazing, which is engagement.

 It’s really not practical or fair to ask elderly people or those who are afraid of coyotes to “haze”/harass them.
 Walking away — without running — accomplishes what is needed: the coyote’s entire intention in approaching is to move you away.
 So, do it!